Sustainability into the future

 Since the grinding of grain requires large amounts of energy and since sustainability plays a major role at the Frießinger Mühle, as a result, the company has converted complete energy supply to certified green electricity on 1st August 2017.

 The electricity comes from producer Süwag and originates from 100% renewable energies generated by European water power plants.
-Frießinger Mühle therefore reduces its CO2 emissions by approximately 12.000 tons per year, compared to when using usual German electricity products .
+Frießinger Mühle therefore reduces its CO2 emissions by several thousand tons per year, compared to when using usual German electricity products .

 For example, 90% of the energy used to heat office and social spaces and to produce warm water, is acquired from heat that drops from the milling process.
 The residual amount of energy required does not come from crude oil, but is acquired from renewable sources like wood pellets.